Miriam Syowia Kyambi

-Syowia Kyambi is a multimedia and interdisciplinary artist and curator whose work spans photography, video, drawing, sound, sculpture and performance installation.
+Syowia Kyambi is a multimedia and interdisciplinary artist and curator whose work spans photography, video, drawing, sound, sculpture, and performance installation.
 She is of Kenyan and German descent, based in Nairobi, Kenya.
 She is known for her "performative installations that recast historical (Western) narratives and intervene in spheres of colonial activities" with work reputed for tackling "complex and sometimes difficult or tabooed matters" that afford "multiple points of entry, grounded in a sense of place and history while recognizing the mutability of those concepts."
+Through focusing on historical past, she also draws the audience's attention to daily life through her artwork.

 Early life and education

 Syowia was born in 1979 in Nairobi, Kenya, to a Kenyan father and German mother and grew up in Kenya.
-She attended the School of the Art Institute of Chicago where she obtained her Bachelor of Fine Arts degree in 2002 before returning to Kenya in 2003.
-She holds an MFA from University of Plymouth - Transart Institute (2020).
+At 18 she decided to fly to the United States.
+She attended the School of the Art Institute of Chicago, where she obtained her Bachelor of Fine Arts degree in 2002 before returning to Kenya in 2003.
+She holds an MFA from the University of Plymouth - Transart Institute (2020).

 Career

-Her work combines the use of performance along with mediums such as clay, sisal, paint and photography.
+Her work combines the use of performance along with mediums such as clay, sisal, paint, and photography.
 Most of her work analyzes perception and memory.
-Kyambi examines how modern human experience is influenced by constructed history, past and present violence, colonialism, family and sexuality.
+Kyambi examines how modern human experience is influenced by constructed history, past and present violence, colonialism, family, and sexuality.
+Kyambi expresses, through her artwork, the struggles of Kenyan history, including how Kenyan people used to work for the British in colonial times.
+Throughout Kyambi's career, her artwork has repeatedly proven that colonialism is an insensitive act.
+She does this through her multi-media artwork, which educates the public about colonialism.
+Kyambi uses artifacts as research for her installations, projects, or multi-media artwork.
+This second source helps her collect history and information about its origin.
+Using historical items to guide her artwork, she also uses her research through her photographic works and performance art.
+These historical items are typically used in her performance art and photographs and represent symbolism relating to the artifact.